PatrickKik/world-clock/README.md

-# world-clock
+# World Clock

-World Clock as seen on timeanddate.com in Dutch
+World Clock as seen on timeanddate.com in Dutch.